San Antonio Missions: Early years

 The Missions name was used for the teams affiliated with the Cubs, through 1962.
 In just four years in the Cubs' system, more than 50 alumni reached the major leagues—including future Hall of Famers Ron Santo (1959) and Billy Williams (1959).

 The Missions changed their name to the Bullets in 1963, when the team joined the new Houston Colt .45s organization.
 The idea behind the name was that the team's prospects would be the "bullets to the gun" of the .45s team.
 The Bullets boasted 30 prospects that would go on to see time in Major League Baseball, including Hall-of-Famer Joe Morgan and two-time National League All-Star Jerry Grote.

 In 1965, the San Antonio franchise moved to Amarillo.
 Three years later, in 1968, baseball returned to San Antonio, again taking on the Missions name, as part of an expansion of the Texas League.
 Again playing as a Cubs affiliate, another 42 future big leaguers took the field over a four-year stretch.
-After the 1971 season, the team packed up again and moved to Midland, where they continued as the Midland RockHounds.
+After the 1971 season, the team packed up again and moved to Midland, where they continued as the Midland Cubs.

 In 1972, another ownership group brought baseball into town to replace the group that left to Midland, and brought with it an affiliation with the Milwaukee Brewers, just two years removed from their move to Wisconsin from Seattle.
 With the affiliation change to the Brewers, the franchise took the parent club's nickname—which it kept despite changes in affiliation to the Cleveland Indians (1973–1975) and Texas Rangers (1976).
 The Brewers nickname fit the city almost as well as it fit their single-season affiliate in Milwaukee, being the home of the Pearl Brewing Company.

 The future major league players continued to pour onto the field through the affiliation changes, and more than 30 San Antonio Brewers made it to the top.
 Among them was Hall-of-Fame pitcher Dennis Eckersley, an Indians farmhand who tore through the Texas League in 1974.